Denton, Norfolk: Village Life

 Denton won the 2008 Pride in Norfolk Award for a village under 500 people in population.
 The village went on to win the 2009 Calor Village of the Year competition.

-Denton is a very active community, win lots of Clubs etc. Further details are provided on the Village Website.
+Denton is a very active community, with lots of Clubs etc. The Village Hall, with a licensed bar, provides an excellent location for many of these activities.
+Further details are provided on the Village Website.

 Governance

 Denton is part of the electoral ward of Ditchingham & Earsham for local elections and is part of the district of South Norfolk.

 The village's national constituency is Waveney Valley which has been represented by the Green Party's Adrian Ramsay MP since 2024.

 War Memorial

 Denton's war memorial is a marble plaque inside St. Mary's Church.
 The memorial lists the following names for the First World War: